RobinEatingWorm/brick-breaker/README.md

 * `a`: Move the paddle one unit to the left.
 * `d`: Move the paddle one unit to the right.
-* `l`: The ball stays on the paddle every time a new game begins or a life is lost.
+* `l`: The ball automatically attaches itself to the paddle every time a new game starts or a life is lost.
 Pressing `l` launches the ball off the paddle so that it can begin breaking bricks.
 * `p`: Pause the game.
 While paused, the game will not respond to the keys `a`, `d`, and `l`.
 * `q`: Quit the game.
 This can be done even when the game is paused.